-- In September 2019, SA Bliss is beginning her post-doctoral project for 2019-2021 at the University of Regina in the Media, Arts, and Performance faculty.
+- In September 2019, SA Bliss began her post-doctoral project for 2019-2021 at the University of Regina in the Media, Arts, and Performance faculty.
 Her post-doc project is titled: Improvised Soundscapes for Transformation: A Sonic Ethnographic Study of Gong Masters and Their Social Spaces.
 This study is a cross-cultural look at “What is going on?” in Gong teachers spaces and how Gong may afford transformation individually, socially, and environmentally.
 If you have interest in being involved in her study, please contact SA Bliss – email@example.com.

-- In July 2019, she defended her dissertation in the Faculty of Education at York University in Toronto, Canada.
+- In 2019, she earned a PhD from the Faculty of Education at York University in Toronto, Canada.
 Her project was a cross-cultural ethnographic study of yoga and meditation teachers in Chile, Canada, and India.
 She explored how yoga and meditation is a social practice or type of socially situated literacy.
 She continues to query possibilities in what she terms ‘spatial literacy’ – reading self, others, and contextual environments.

 - Her 2018 article in Educational Studies (PDF here) presents data from ethnographic study at an urban ashram in Canada querying the role of silence and mantra in every day living.